splash-networks/admin-panel-doc/docs/defining-templates.md

 In the Templates tab you can add a new template using the New template button or through the Import button if you have a previous export that you'd like to import.

 When creating a new template you can modify the logo and the text fields according to your preference.
+The field selector section allows you to enable/disable various fields like Email and Phone number based on your requirements.
+You can change the font, button color, and placeholders for fields.
 Also, you can add a Background Image.
 The changes will be displayed in real time on the panel on the right side.

 ![Template](assets/images/template.png)